Rule 11 Claim Charts: Foundation of Credible Patent Litigation

 The Importance of Rule 11 Claim Charts

-In U.S. patent litigation, Rule 11 claim charts are not just a formality - they're a solemn obligation.
+In U.S. patent litigation, Rule 11 claim charts are not just a formality—they're a solemn obligation.
 Attorneys are obligated under Rule 11 of the Federal Rules of Civil Procedure to certify that proper investigation supports any legal claim presented in court.
 In patent litigation, this would be that prior to the filing of a lawsuit, the plaintiff would need to do the necessary research to establish that the accused product or process does infringe the claimed patent.
+The most typical way to do so?
+A claim chart.

 Why Rule 11 Claim Charts Matter